Kotlin/api-guidelines/docs/topics/api-guidelines-informative-documentation.md

 Creating and evaluating documentation without a clear understanding of the intended audience is challenging.
 Defining multiple personas for the types of users who will read your documentation can be helpful.

-Consider the user’s constraints, such as the pre-existing software stack within which they need to operate.
+Consider the user's constraints, such as the pre-existing software stack within which they need to operate.
 Reviewers of the documentation can adopt these personas to make their conclusions more meaningful.

-When you lack specific information about your users, it’s best to be pessimistic.
+When you lack specific information about your users, it's best to be pessimistic.
 For example, do not assume expertise in the latest or most advanced features of Kotlin.
 Keep your code examples as simple as possible.